Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 nemoclaw onboard

-That means onboarding is where most of the real work happens.
+That means the onboarding step is where most of the actual computational and architectural work happens.

-The plugin itself is intentionally thin.
-The heavy logic lives in a versioned blueprint artifact that handles sandbox creation, policy application, and inference configuration.
+The NemoClaw plugin itself is intentionally kept thin.
+The heavy logic lives in a versioned "blueprint" artifact.
+This blueprint is a declarative configuration file that handles the exact specifications for sandbox creation, the granular policy application (what the agent can and cannot do), and the inference configuration.

 ## What Success Looks Like

-The README shows a post-install summary with a sandbox name, model selection, and a few next-step commands.
+Once the installation and onboarding complete, the README shows a post-install summary.
+This usually includes a newly generated sandbox name, your chosen model selection, and a few next-step commands to get you moving.

 ```bash